 Summary

 One of the first full-time newspaper dance reviewers in the United States, John Martin wrote for the New York Times from 1927 to 1962 and was often referred to as the dean of American dance critics during his thirty-five year tenure.
-Martin used his bully pulpit at the Times to launch a discourse within the dance community surrounding the aesthetics of modernism in dance as well as to educate and rally a new audience.
-In the process he helped to establish dance reviewing as a specialized field of arts reporting and commentary and not just a sub-genre of music criticism, as it had been treated before 1927.
+Martin used his bully pulpit at The Times to launch a discourse within the dance community surrounding the aesthetics of modernism in dance as well as to educate and rally a new audience.
+In the process, he helped to establish dance reviewing as a specialized field of arts reporting and commentary, and not just as a sub-genre of music criticism, as it had been treated before 1927.
 A vocal defender of the legitimacy of an American modern dance as defined by New York-based practitioners such as Martha Graham and Doris Humphrey, Martin was among the first theorists of the form, outlining a poetics of its form and function while introducing a new vocabulary.
 His prolific output includes thousands of essays and reviews for the Times and other periodicals, seven books, and a series of highly influential lectures given at the New School for Social Research, Bennington School of the Dance, and in the latter part of his career at the University of California-Los Angeles.

 Early Career

 John Martin moved to New York City in 1918, intending to pursue a career in theatre after several years of serious violin study at the Chicago Conservatory of Music.
-Over the next eight years he worked at a variety of industry jobs, including a stint as the executive director of Richard Boleslavsky’s Laboratory Theatre.
-There he was introduced to Stanislavsky’s acting system and the idea of internal psychological motivation, a concept that later influenced his thinking on the dramatic potential of dance.
-In November 1927 Martin was hired as a freelance dance columnist by Times music critic Olin Downes, who was looking for someone to cover the burgeoning concert dance field; a year later his post was upgraded to a full-time staff position as the paper’s dance critic.
-Along with the two other two full-time dance critics of the era (Lucille March at the New York World and Mary F. Watkins at the New York Herald Tribune), Martin advanced concert dance in New York City, establishing his Sunday column as a nerve center for the developing field and rejecting traditional standards of journalistic objectivity in favour of a prescriptive and often proactive methodology.
-Writing directly to and for the dance community, he offered a weekly events listing, advice to dancers on everything from performance etiquette to how to produce a concert season, and advocacy on a number of issues affecting the dance industry.
+Over the next eight years, he worked at a variety of industry jobs, including a stint as the executive director of Richard Boleslavsky’s Laboratory Theatre.
+There he was introduced to Stanislavsky’s acting system and the idea of internal psychological motivation—a concept that later influenced his thinking on the dramatic potential of dance.
+In November 1927, Martin was hired as a freelance dance columnist by Times music critic Olin Downes, who was looking for someone to cover the burgeoning concert dance field.
+A year later, his post was upgraded to a full-time staff position as the paper’s dance critic.
+Along with the two other full-time dance critics of the era (Lucille March at the New York World and Mary F. Watkins at the New York Herald Tribune), Martin advanced concert dance in New York City, establishing his Sunday column as a nerve center for the developing field, and rejecting traditional standards of journalistic objectivity in favour of a prescriptive, and often proactive, methodology.
+Writing directly to—and for—the dance community, he offered a weekly events listing, advice to dancers on everything from performance etiquette to how to produce a concert season, and advocacy on a number of issues affecting the dance industry.

 Martin made his particular mark by focusing on audience reception and the role of the viewer in the meaning making process.
-Writing for the general public, he used his columns, lectures and books to ‘open the people’s eyes to the fact that here was something worth looking into’.
+Writing for the general public, he used his columns, lectures, and books to “open the people’s eyes to the fact that here was something worth looking into.”
 His strong relationship with the audience, as teacher and guide, helped to establish a dedicated constituency for concert dance in New York City and in regional cities across the United States, where as the voice of the New York Times his opinion carried considerable weight.
 Many dancers acknowledged that Martin’s approval allowed them to acquire bookings and to successfully launch road tours.

 Theory of Dance Modernism